OpenSecuritySummit/oss2018/content/participant-remote/sophie-tonnoir.md

 twitter         :
 facebook        :
 website         :
-email           :
+email           : sophie.tonnoir@avanade.com
 project_leader  :
 chapter_leader  :
 regonline       :
-status          : add-details
+status          : done
 sessions:
 notes :
   # add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line): -Security Playbooks Diagrams -Hackathon Daily Sessions